Caioestevao1000/Projeto-de-Cadastro_Bootstrap/README.md

 ## Introdução
-O Projeto do Portifólio Pessoal serve para melhorar as competencias em manipulação do BOOTSTRAP e a escrita do README.
+O Projeto do Portifólio Pessoal serve para melhorar as competências em manipulação do BOOTSTRAP e a escrita do README.

 ## Funcioanlidades